sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/11-operating-system.md

 There are 2 well-known variants:

 - Personal Computer DOS - developed and sold with IBM PCs
-- Microsoft-DOS - sold in open market.
+- Microsoft-DOS - sold in open market

 ### Windows